Personal Data Processing

 If you exercise your right to have a published image or video deleted on the Internet, we will do what is technically possible with the tools at our disposal to remove your personal data again.
 However, we cannot guarantee that the material can be removed again from e.g. Google or Facebook.

 How to make use of your rights: You (or your parents) must contact the school, cf. the section on formalities below, and state which right you wish to make use of and why.
-We will then examine whether we agree that the right can be exercised.
+We will then assess whether we agree that the right can be exercised.
 If we do not immediately agree, we will give a reason for this, and you will then have the opportunity to express yourself before we make a final decision.
 Our decision on this must follow the Public Administration Act's rules on consultation, justification, and complaint guidance, cf. the Public Administration Act §§ 19–25.

 Formality